AdobeDocs/workfront.en/help/classic/wf-api/doc-wbhks-api/delete-a-document-or-folder.md

 content-type: api
 navigation-topic: documents-webhooks-api
 title: Delete a document or folder (Not yet implemented)
-description: Note: The release date for this feature is yet to be determined.
+description: "Note: The release date for this feature is yet to be determined."
 ---

 # Delete a document or folder (Not yet implemented)